-If you prefer to read instead of watching our short video, here is the transcript of the conversation between Mike and Mal Gilvar:
+If you prefer to read instead of watching our short video, here is the transcript of the conversation on maximizing the value of live events between Mike and Mal Gilvar:

 Mike Gilvar: Thanks everybody for joining this session of The Bottom Line.
 I’m here today with Mal, and we’re actually face-to-face and we’re going to talk about face-to-face moving forward with events, so Mal let’s talk a little bit about why do companies go to shows and how does that contextually become even more relevant now as we’re coming out of COVID, and you just came back from trade shows recently?